 - Applicants must attach a one- to two-page essay discussing the following topics:

 - The opportunity for which the applicant is applying (Clinical Congress attendance or a personal training or research project)

 - The applicant’s reasons for submitting an application

 - The applicant’s current practice in a rural or small community

-Scholars and alternates will be selected and all applicants will be notified of the outcome of the selection process by May 1.
+All applicants will be notified of the outcome of the selection process in May 2020.

 The Oweida Scholars will provide a narrative and financial report of their experiences at the conclusion of their awarded activity.